 Andy Reynolds feedback- “With Health and welfare of vehicle occupants becoming more and more important within vehicle manufactures, often it is too easy to overlook those hidden parts that will prevent spread of germs and allergies, whilst also protecting occupants from the harmful gasses outside the vehicle.
 If a customer questioned the need to replace these Cabin filters, it is always advisable to consider the Health factors.
 For instance, should a driver use air conditioning on recirculation, potentially if a passenger has an allergy the recirculated air will always remain in the car, should a filter be blocked or collapsed, then this air will be contaminated, thus potentially affecting other passengers.
 Also the efficiency of the air conditioning unit will be affected with potentially blocked ducts.”

-Cabin air filters are often inaccessible, however they are an integral part of every service.
+Cabin air filters are an integral part of every service.
 If they were not needed they simply would not be there.
 No matter how inaccessible they may seem, it should be explained to customers that the cost of replacement will far outweigh the cost in the future should it be ignored.